OasisLMF/ODS_OpenExposureData/README.md

 ## Open Data Transformation Framework (ODTF)

-The ODTF is an industry collaboration to develop a conversion tool that transforms exposure data to and from different formats including OED.
+The ODTF is funded by the **The Insurance Development Forum (IDF)** and is an industry collaboration to develop a conversion tool that transforms exposure data to and from different formats including OED.
 More information can be found here:

 https://github.com/OasisLMF/OpenDataTransform